WillRMorris/text-editor/README.md

   to install the PWA click the install button!

   ## Usage
-  this is a text editor set write javascript programs
+  this is a text editor set to write javascript programs

   ## How to Contribute